How to prevent or treat egg binding

 Egg-binding is a condition that happens in ducks and other poultry wherein an egg gets stuck in the reproductive tract.
 This can cause other eggs to back up.
 In severe cases, the eggs can rupture inside the duck causing infection and death.

-It’s been years since we’ve had an egg bound duck (thankfully and knock on wood).
+Thankfully, it’s been many years since we’ve had an egg bound duck (knock on wood).
 However, we have effectively dealt with egg-binding twice.

-Once, we gave the duck Metacam (an anti-inflammatory drug that treats pain) then put her in a warm bathtub.
+Once, we gave the duck an anti-inflammatory drug then put her in a warm bathtub.
 After an hour, she was calm and relaxed enough to pass the eggs.

-Another time, The Tyrant had to put on lubricated surgical gloves and do some “exploring.”
+Another time, The Tyrant had to put on lubricated surgical gloves and do some gentle “exploring.”
 You can use your imagination here, but the eggs soon emerged.
+(Way to put your Biology degree to good use, dear!)

 In both instances, after getting the eggs out, we immediately set out to make our ducks go broody in order to halt egg production so we didn’t have a repeat incident — or worse.